|Marillac Mission Fund|

 Religious congregations established international missions in response to a request from Rome after Vatican II.
 The Sisters of Providence wasted no time picking up the challenge and began the north-south connections.
-They immediately set up the Marillac Mission Fund.
+They established the Marillac Mission Fund in 1978.
 Together, the Peruvian and Canadian Sisters worked toward real change in this forgotten corner of the world.
 It hasn’t been an easy journey these past four and a half decades.
 Like the residents, the Sisters live in a heavily polluted area.
 The hot and mountainous terrain is unforgiving.
 But they forge ahead, serving those most in need.

 Sister Rose Healy spent 38 years ministering in Peru, returning to Kingston from 1985 to 1990 to serve on Council.
 She wrote this reflection in 2011.

 “In 1967, four Sisters of Providence were missioned to Peru.
 They settled in a very poor area on the outskirts of Lima.
 Peruvian society is deeply divided between rich and poor and along racist themes.
 Injustice and corruption are rampant.
 Peru suffered decades of violence during which thousands were killed, hundreds buried in unmarked graves and property destroyed.
 The Sisters have dedicated time and effort to Christian formation.
 The Marillac Mission Fund helps to finance the health ministry and dedicates considerable fund to post secondary education.
 In keeping with the trends in Canada, we have established a program for lay Associates.
-One Canadian Sr. Rose Marie Bokenfohr remains accompanied by two Peruvians, Sr. Sara Jiménez and Sr. María Chinchay.
+One Canadian Sr. Rose Marie Bokenfohr remains accompanied by Peruvian Sr. Sara Jiménez.
 A second parish has been formed in the country area where Sr. Sara works.”